bfenetworks/ingress-bfe/docs/en_us/ingress/tls.md

 # TLS Configuration
-BFE Ingress Controller manage TLS certificates and secretes in the way defined by Kubernetes.
+BFE Ingress Controller manages TLS certificates and secretes in the way defined by Kubernetes.

 TLS certificates and secretes are stored in `Secret`.
 See examples below: